Our GED Program

 ESC Class Schedule:

-Our class meets at the Employment Skills Center on Tuesday and Thursday from 9:00 am to 12:00 pm.
-Individual and small group tutoring is available.
+Day classes meet at the Employment Skills Center Monday through Thursday from 9:00 am to 12:00 pm.
+You may choose the days that work well for you.
+Individual and small group tutoring is also available.

 Off-site GED class: